Sourcery: Plot

 In Ankh-Morpork, the wizards are made more powerful due to Coin's presence drawing more magic into the Discworld.
-Under Coin's direction, the wizards take over Ankh-Morpork, transforming it into a pristine city and transforming the Patrician Lord Vetinari into a newt, and make plans to take over the world.
+Under Coin's direction, the wizards take over Ankh-Morpork—transforming it into a pristine city and turning the Patrician, Lord Vetinari, into a newt—and make plans to take over the world.
 Elsewhere, Rincewind, Conina and the Luggage end up in the company of Creosote, the seriph of Al Khali, and Abrim, his treacherous vizier.
 The trio are eventually separated; Rincewind is thrown into the snake pit, where he meets Nijel the Destroyer, a barbarian hero in training.
 Conina is taken to Creosote's harem, where the Seriph has his concubines tell him stories.
-The Luggage, having been scorned by Conina, runs away and gets drunk, before killing and eating several creatures in the deserts.
+The Luggage, having been scorned by Conina, runs away and gets drunk, before killing and eating several creatures in the desert.

 Coin eventually declares Unseen University and the various wizarding orders obsolete and orders the Library to be burnt down, claiming that Wizardry no longer requires such things.
 A group of wizards then attack Al Khali, with the sheer amount of magic created by their arrival temporarily putting Rincewind into a trance and enabling him to use magic, allowing him and Nijel to escape the snake pit.
 They join up with Creosote and Conina, the latter immediately falling in love with Nijel, and they encounter Abrim, who had put on the Archchancellor's hat hoping to gain power from it, only to be possessed instead.
-Having the experience of many previous Archchancellors, the hat proves an even match for Sourcery empowered wizards, fighting off a group of them and enlisting others to its cause.
+Having the experience of many previous Archchancellors, the hat proves an even match for Sourcery-empowered wizards, fighting off a group of them and enlisting others to its cause.
 As this takes place, Rincewind, Conina, Nijel and Creosote find a magical flying carpet in the palace's treasury, and use it to escape the palace as it gets destroyed by the possessed Abrim building his own tower.